earthcubeprojects-chords/chords-docs/README.md

 # Documentation Repository for EarthCube CHORDS

-_Shortcut: See the CHORDS [published documentation](https://earthcubeprojects-chords.github.io/chords-docs/)_
+_Shortcut: See the CHORDS [published documentation](https://earthcubeprojects-chords.github.io/chords-docs/)._

 Hello!
 This is our CHORDS documentation repository!
-It explains what CHORDS is, how to use it, and answer as many user questions as possible.
-It is published using GitHub Pages.
-We post all of our available documentation here to help use CHORDS in new and advanced ways as well as any exciting news.
+The content explains what CHORDS is, how to use use it in new and advanced ways, answer as many user questions as possible, and post any exciting news.
+It .

-The website is run on the Jekyll framework, using the Jekyll [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Theme, so if you have any questions be sure to visit his [guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
+The website is published using GitHub Pages, and runs on the Jekyll framework, using the Jekyll [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Theme.
+If you have any questions about the framework, be sure to visit the [Minimal Mistakes guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

 ## Running Locally
  If you want to work on the documentation, you will develop and test on your own machine.
 The instructions below will get a copy of the website up and running locally on your computer.